fallingcat/HomebrewGPU/doc/RayCore.md

 ## Surface Stage
   ### BVH Unit
-  Traverse BVH structure to find the possible hit leaves.
+  Traverse BVH structure to find the possible leaves for hit test.

   ### Ray Unit
   Find the closest hit between the current ray and all possible primitives.

   ### Hit Unit
-  Do intersection test between the current ray one and primitive.
+  Do intersection test between the current ray and one primitive.
 You can configure the number of hit units to increase the intersection test rate.

 ## Shadow Stage
   ### BVH Unit